oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 ## Learn more

-We covered a lot in this post, tried out a new API, and checked out some cool concepts.
+We covered a lot in this post, tried out a new API, and explored some cool concepts.
 If you liked this post, check out the following.

 * [A Beginner's Guide to JWTs](/blog/2020/12/21/beginners-guide-to-jwt)
 * [What You Need to Know about Angular v13](/blog/2021/11/10/angular-v13)